 Jacob Ong is granted administration on the estate of Simon Ong his Bro[ther] Deceased in Cambr[idge] Village and he has subm[it]ted an Inventory of his estate on Oath.3,4

 Bona Copia Tho[mas] Danforth Record[ed] [Judge Probate Court]

-John Fuller Letter to the Probate Court
+The 1678 Letter to the Probate Court – written by John Fuller

 On Dec 14, 1678 John Fuller of Newton wrote a letter to the Judge of the Probate Court and asked the Judge to please inform the Court that the 22 acres of land in the estate inventory was his land and that he only allowed Simon Onge the right to live on the land during his lifetime.
 In this letter, John admitted he owned “the greater part of that land mentioned of in Simon Onge inventory” which indicates that he recognized that Simon had paid some amount towards the value of the land.2

 To Mr Danforth